1. K-State home

 For Missouri Growers

 Water sample kits can be obtained from most local public health departments in Missouri, as well as in some other locations throughout Missouri.
 Samples can be returned to most local public health departments in Missouri (on ice, within 24 hours of taking the sample).
-Due to the COVID-19 situation, please contact your local public health department before going to their office to pick up bottles or drop off samples to confirm their procedures and hours of operation.
+This free testing for Missouri producers will be available as long as funding continues.
 More information on collecting water samples and how to submit them in Missouri is available in the following documents: